jamiehenzy/Genome-analysis_Plots/README.md

 This repo contains material for the "Plots" assignment of the Genome Analysis course at Northeastern University.

 ### Submission
-+ exer_1.R: Student directory
++ exer_1.R: to student directory
-+ exer_2.R: Student directory
++ exer_2.R: to student directory
-+ exer_3.R: Student directory
++ exer_3.R: to student directory
-+ Video demo: Canvas Discussion
++ Video demo: to Canvas Discussion